litixsoft/karma-detect-browsers/README.md

 ```

 ## Release History
+### v0.1.2
+* add support for phantomjs, is enabled by default, can be disabled

 ### v0.1.1
 * only override browsers in config when a browser was found by the plugin